akhilsaini/aws-csa-2017/README.md

   - Multi-factor authentication – helps secure the account.
 Especially for root account

-  - Temporary access to users and services
+  - Provide temporary access to users/devices and services

-  - Setup password rotation policy
+  - Allows you to setup your own password rotation policy

   - Integration with other AWS services.